 Class C gives you a choice of 1) Mercedes Diesel Sprinters or 2) Standard Gas Family Campers.
-All Class C have the iconic sleeping bed over the drivers cab.
-The Mercedes Diesel Sprinters are 24-25ft in length and provide all the comforts of a full sized RV but in a more compact space with superb diesel fuel economy.
+All Class C’s have the iconic sleeping bed over the driver’s cab.
+The Mercedes Diesel Sprinters are 24-25ft in length and provide all the comforts of a full-sized RV but in a more compact space with superb diesel fuel economy.
 These are built to travel and the easiest to drive of all Class Cs due to their size and narrower body.
-But don’t let size fool you.
-These RVs have full sized baths with separate stall showers, full sized RV kitchens, slide outs and swivel captains chairs add to an amazing roomy experience in a compact frame.
+But don’t let the size fool you.
+These RVs have full sized baths with separate stall showers, full-sized RV kitchens, slide outs and swivel captains chairs add to an amazing roomy experience in a compact frame.
 If you want a great first time RV and want a bit more luxury and fuel economy then this type of RV is a great place to start.

 Travel Trailers – think towing behind your truck or rental truck.

 Travel trailers are towed behind your truck or easy to also rent a tow truck.
 Commons towable sizes are from 16-26ft.
 If you want more freedom when you are camped and the ability to easily unhitch and drive around and explore the area, then a towable travel trailer maybe the answer to your vacation.
 Travel trailers have full baths & kitchens and most have a separate main bed and convertible dinettes & couches for additional sleeping space.